tel/pipes/README.md

 implementation is fairly simple allowing new Sources, Sinks, and Conduits to be written easily.

-Use pipey computation to handle streaming data and light parsing today!
+Use pipey computation to handle streaming data today!

 ## Usage